 It adds a bright, zesty acidity to the otherwise syrupy sweet dessert wine.
 It also contributes aromas of citrus and tropical fruit that balance out the rich flavors of honey and caramelized sugar.
 Additionally, Sauvignon Blanc grapes can help to prevent botrytis cinerea (noble rot) from taking over the vineyard as it tends to prefer Sémillon grape clusters.

-While traditionally not as prevalent in Sauternes blends as Sémillon or Muscadelle, some winemakers have been experimenting with increasing the amount of Sauvignon Blanc in their wines.
+While traditionally not as prevalent in Sauternes blends in the sauternes wine region as Sémillon or Muscadelle, some winemakers have been experimenting with increasing the amount of Sauvignon Blanc in their wines.

-Sauvignon Blanc is used mainly for its acidity and aroma, which help balance out the sweetness in Sauternes wines.
+Sauvignon Blanc is used sweet wines mainly for its acidity and aroma, which help balance out the sweetness in Sauternes wines.

 Role of Muscadelle

-Muscadelle grapes are known for their intense aromas of flowers and fruits, which contribute to the complexity of Sauternes wines.
+Muscadelle grapes are known for their intense aromas of flowers and tropical fruit, which contribute to the complexity of Sauternes wines.
 They also add a touch of spice and nuttiness to the wine.
-In some years, when conditions are favorable for Muscadelle growth, it can even represent up to 10% of the final blend.
+In some years, when conditions are favorable for Muscadelle growth, it can even represent up to 10% of the wine production the final blend.

 Despite its small percentage in most blends, Muscadelle is still highly valued by winemakers for its ability to enhance the flavors and aromas of Sauternes wines.